-Area 6 has existing permission for 140 residential units, of which 27 affordable units have already been completed (dark purple area on the plan).
+Area 6 has existing permission for at total of 161 residential units comprising of two planning applications for 140 and 21 units respectively.
+Both planning permissions have been implemented through the development of 33 affordable units have already been completed (dark purple area on the plan).

-It is located between the Scandinavian Village to the south, the A9 along the western edge and further residential housing to the north and north east.
+This site is located between the Scandinavian Village to the south, the A9 along the western edge and further residential housing to the north and north east.
 It also adjoins a site identified for retail development to the south east with road access to the south.